 I like to add pomegranate seeds to my salad for a pop of color and sweetness.
 You can also use pomegranate juice to make a festive cocktail.

-some pomegranate recipes to try!
+Check out some pomegranate recipes to try!

 Whichever way you choose to enjoy pomegranate this New Year's Eve, make sure to reserve some seeds for the traditional throwing and smashing!